frc6995/Robot-2019/README.md

 This Repository is for FRC 6995, 2019 Robot using VS Code

+***This repository has been archived.
+All further development will be put twoards the 2020 season.***

 This repository is the code for the 2019 robot of the First Robotics Challenge (FRC) team, 6995 NOMAD.
 Official FRC Java programming documentation https://wpilib.screenstepslive.com/s/currentCS/m/java